alexa-games/litexa/docs/book/monetization.md

   # Ideally remind user of what they've purchased.
   say "Please specify which product you'd like to cancel."

-when "refund $product"
+when "refund MyPremiumProduct"
-  or "I want to return $product" or "I want a refund for $product" with $product = MyPremiumProduct # or a slot builder of all your product names
+  or "I want to return MyPremiumProduct" or "I want a refund for MyPremiumProduct"

-  if inSkillProductBought($product)
+  if inSkillProductBought(context, "MyPremiumProduct")
-    cancelInSkillProduct $product
+    cancelInSkillProduct "MyPremiumProduct"
   else
-    say "It doesn't look like you currently own $product."
+    say "It doesn't look like you currently own MyPremiumProduct."
 ```

 :::tip cancelInSkillProduct